DylanMoss1/SnakeHunt/README.md

 - Press the space key to begin the game
 - Using the WASD or arrow keys, move your snake around the map
 - Avoid dying by not hitting the walls or other players in the game
-- You gets points for the longer you survive (1 point for each other player outlived)
+- You gets points for the longer you survive (1 point for every player you outlive)
 - Your length gets longer over time to increase the difficulty
 - Winner has the most points by the end of the game, good luck!

 ## How It Was Made
-This game uses HTML, CSS and Javascript - it is hosted using Node.js and the graphics where created using p5.js.
+This game uses HTML, CSS and Javascript - it is hosted using Node.js and the graphics were created using p5.js.

 It is being hosted on Keroku but all the files have been transfered to the GitHub page as well.